Dev Process

 Topic branches

 Create a branch for everything you work on.
-It can be done by either postfixing the topic to the push link

 Interactive Rebase

-You can also interactive rebase.
+.
 It is very useful when you would like to re-write your own commit objects before pushing them somewhere.
 It is an easy way to split, merge or re-order commits before sharing them with others.
 You can also use it to clean up commits you’ve pulled from someone when applying them locally.

-For more information on using interactive rebase see https://book.git-scm.com/docs/git-rebase#_interactive_mode
+For more information on using interactive rebase see https://book.git-scm.com/docs/git-rebase#_interactive_mode.